old-trusty/gimme/README.md

 # Gimme
 > `gi`t `m`eta  ga`me`

-A simple git clone wrapper that clones to a repository directory by default
+A simple git clone wrapper that clones to a set repository directory by default

 ```
 Usage: